maiah/level-push/README.md

 level-push
 ==========

-Pushes JSON to your LevelDB with auto-generated UUID
+Pushes JSON to your LevelDB with auto-generated UUID.
+Uses [level-set](https://github.com/maiah/level-set) to convert JSON to LevelDB data structure.

 ### Install
 ```bash